GoogleChrome/developer.chrome.com/site/en/blog/devtools-tips-20/index.md

   - devtools-tips
 ---

-Have you ever applied some CSS to an element but it just doesn't work?
+Have you ever applied CSS to an element but it just doesn't work?

 With Chrome DevTools, you can discover CSS issues at a glance, debug, and test them.